 We might, for example, think that we are a biological kind of thing.
-Locke takes 'man' to refer to a type of animal.
+Locke takes 'man' to refer to a type of animal, like 'human being'.

 The idea in our minds, of which the sound "man" in our mouths is the sign, is nothing else but of an animal of such a certain form (II.XXVII.8, AW 369b).